Pfizer-BioNTech vaccine now available for adolescents 12 through 15 years of age

 Vaccine passports have been proposed as a way to make governments, citizens and travelers more comfortable with traveling and attending large-scale events.
 At this time, vaccine passports are not required for travel in the United States.
 Countries such as Britain and the European Union are considering vaccine passports and Australia, Denmark and Sweden have committed to implementation.

-When it comes to large-scale events, New York is the first state in the U.S. to implement a vaccine proof system with a vaccine passport app for people wanting to enter large-scale venues.
+New York is the first state in the U.S. to implement a vaccine proof system with a vaccine passport app for people wanting to enter large-scale venues such as sporting events and art performances.

 QUESTIONS ABOUT VACCINE AVAILABILITY AND ACCESS